adjust/android_sdk/doc/english/non_play.md

 This is the Android SDK of Adjust™.
 You can read more about Adjust™ at [adjust.com].

-This guide is meant for apps that are **NOT** being published to the Google Play Store.
-If you are, please follow [this guide](../../README.md)
+This guide is meant for apps that are **NOT being published to the Google Play Store**.
+If you are, please follow [this guide](../../README.md) instead.

 ## Table of contents